uzorov/traitor/README.md

-# Traitor
+dvddDGVSDVDSVSCVSVSDVSDVSDVSDVSDVSDVSDVSDVSDVSDVSDV# Traitor
+SDVSD

-Automatically exploit low-hanging fruit to pop a root shell.
+AutomVSDVSDVSDVSDVDatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!
+VSDVSDVSDVSDVSD
+Traitor package

-Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities (including most of [GTFOBins](https://gtfobins.github.io/)) in order to pop a root shell.
+s up a bunch of methods to exploit local misconfigurations and vulnerabilities (including most of [GTFOBins](https://gtfobins.github.io/)) in order to pop a root shell.

 ![Demo](demo.gif)